Professor and Editor of Renascence: Essays on Values in Literature. Renaissance Literature; Shakespeare.

 My research and teaching interests cover a wide range of authors, genres, and ideas from sixteenth and seventeenth-century England.
-In my research, I have devoted my efforts to the Renaissance English sense of the past and more recently to the theological questions that separated Protestants and Catholics.
-My book Roman Invasions: The British History, Protestant Anti-Romanism, and the Historical Imagination in England 1530-1660 (Newark 2002) explores the connection between these two areas, by tracing the link between an attraction to medieval historiography and a growing Protestant nationalism.
+My earlier research concerned the Renaissance English sense of the past and the theological questions that separated Protestants and Catholics.
+My book Roman Invasions: The British History, Protestant Anti-Romanism, and the Historical Imagination in England 1530-1660 (University of Delaware Press, 2002) explores the connection between these two areas, by tracing the link between an attraction to medieval historiography and a growing Protestant nationalism.
 In this project I was able to combine a general interest in the ways the Renaissance holds onto and departs from its medieval heritage with a focus on literary issues such as the development of historical drama and epic, and the thinking of such writers as Spenser, Shakespeare, and Milton.
+My second book, Hamlet, Protestantism, and the Mourning of Contingency: Not To Be (Ashgate, 2006), deals with how religious controversies of the time, especially regarding Calvinistic Protestantism, tell on Shakespeare’s enormously complicated play.
+More recently, I have been investigating how theology and history, but also rhetoric, logic, humors psychology, and astrology, informed concepts of personhood and the dramatic portrayal of specific persons.
+This effort has culminated in my third book, Character and the Individual Personality in English Renaissance Drama: Tragedy, History, Tragicomedy (University of Delaware Press/Rowman & Littlefield, 2014).

-My more recent work deals with forms of Calvinistic Protestantism in Renaissance drama, as exemplified by my book, Hamlet, Protestantism, and the Mourning of Contingency (Aldershot, 2006).
-But I plan to return to epic literature some time in the future.
+Though I have been concentrating on drama for some time, I am currently beginning a return to epic literature.
 Marquette's program has allowed this variety to be reflected in my teaching.
-While always keeping my attention on Shakespeare, I have been able to pursue my fascination with non-Shakespearean Renaissance drama, as well as delve into Milton, Spenser, and other sixteenth-century authors.
-I have in addition enjoyed the opportunities our survey courses offer to examine the literatures of other periods and countries.
+While always keeping my attention on Shakespeare, I have been able to pursue my fascination with non-Shakespearean Renaissance drama, as well as delve into Milton, Spenser, and other sixteenth-century and medieval authors.
+I have in addition enjoyed the opportunities our Introduction to Literature and our Honors courses offer to examine the literatures of other periods and countries.

 Comparative Drama 43 (2009):317-54.